-France eases travel restrictions for seven countries outside the European Union, including Israel, saying trips to and from them will no longer need to be justified by essential reasons.
+France on Thursday eased travel restrictions for seven countries outside the European Union, including Israel, saying trips to and from them would no longer need to be justified by essential reasons.

-The French government had from January 31 banned all travel outside the EU without a valid excuse to limit the spread of COVID-19 variants in the pandemic.
+The French government had banned from January 31 all travel outside the EU without a valid excuse, in order to limit the spread of COVID-19 variants in the pandemic.

-But due to the changing situation, “it will no longer be necessary to prove a compelling reason for travel to or from Australia, Israel, Japan, New Zealand, Singapore, South Korea and the United Kingdom,” the foreign ministry says in a statement.
+But due to the changing pandemic situation, “it will no longer be necessary to prove a compelling reason for travel to or from Australia, Israel, Japan, New Zealand, Singapore, South Korea, and the United Kingdom,” the foreign ministry said in a statement.

 The measure had been adopted in large part to limit the spread of the more infectious variant of COVID-19 that first emerged in England.

 But that variant is now accounting for well over half of the number of new Covid-19 infections in France.